What is dialectical behaviour therapy (DBT)?

 With DBT you learn to:

 - skills training in groups

-- telephone coaching sessions with a therapist if you are experiencing a crisis.
+- telephone coaching sessions with a therapist if you have a crisis

-DBT therapists often work in teams and help each other, so they can provide the best treatment possible.
+DBT therapists often work in teams and help each other, so they can give the best treatment possible.

 A typical course of DBT involves weekly sessions.
-These may continue for a year, but will depend upon the needs of the individual.
+These may continue for a year but will depend upon the needs of the person.

 How does DBT help?

 DBT helps you manage your behaviour and emotions.
 It teaches you new skills to cope with day-to-day life, and finds new behaviours to replace harmful ones.
 It helps you understand why you struggle with the things you do.

 DBT relies on a strong relationship between you and your therapist.
 This helps motivate you to change your behaviour and reach your goals.